SinisaVukmirovic/FIGMA---Crash-Course-2021/README.md

 ##### lock for layers means they cannot be selected, movified or moved anymore

 ### prototype viewer
-##### Select the entire design (main frame) and by clicking the Present button (play icon) in the top right, we get a preview of what our design would look like on a computer.
+##### Select the entire design (main frame) and by clicking the Present button (play icon) in the top right, we get a preview of what our design would look like in a browser.
 ##### The link to this can be shared with others by clicking the share button and copying link.

 ### frames and pages